Care Volunteer Projects in Nepal

 You can read more detailed information about the aims of the project in our Nepal Care Management Plan.

-You can join a Care project in Nepal for two or three weeks if you don't have time to join us for four weeks or more.
-This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
-Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
+You can join the Care project in Nepal for one, two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer Although you will gain a valuable cultural insight and work within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.